We love NYFW like the rest of them, but what really tickles our fancy is when we see digital components hit the runway (and more).

 For a more in-depth read about FONYFW, check out their feature on Fashionotes.

-Cyndi Ramirez is TWF’s Brand & Business Manager.
+Cyndi Ramirez was TWF’s Brand & Business Manager.

 Third Wave Fashion has been your fashion tech think tank since 2011.
 We publish the first ever printed fashion tech magazine, Third Wave.
 Follow us on Twitter or subscribe to our newsletter to stay on top of the latest in fashion tech + wearables.